|Click here to see our New 2017 Outdoor Movie Catalogue!|

 Call us NOW for more details or Click Here to Learn More!

 Criterion Pictures has the non-theatrical rights for Hidden Figures.
-Bring this fabulous, awarding winning film to your school for Black History Month or Women’s History Month:
+Bring this fabulous, awarding winning film to your school for Women’s History Month:

 The incredible untold story of Katherine G. Johnson, Dorothy Vaughan and Mary Jackson - brilliant African-American women working at NASA, who served as the brains behind one of the greatest operations in history: the launch of astronaut John Glenn into orbit, a stunning achievement that restored the nation's confidence, turned around the Space Race, and galvanized the world.
 The visionary trio crossed all gender and race lines to inspire generations to dream big.